StoqMA meets distribution testing: Complexity of reversible circuit distinguishability

 \subsection{Exact Reversible Circuit Distinguishability is $\NP$-complete}

 We will prove that the exact variant of the Reversible Circuit Distinguishability is $\NP$-complete.
-Moreover, it will signifies that $\StoqMA$ with perfect soundness (even the completeness-soundness gap is arbitrarily small\footnote{As comparison, the precise variant of $\StoqMA$ encompasses $\NP^{\PP}$, since $\MA$ with an inverse-exponential completeness-soundness gap is equal to $\NP^{\PP}$~\cite{MN17}. }) is in $\NP$.
+Moreover, it will signify that $\StoqMA$ with perfect soundness (even the gap between thresholds $\alpha,1/2$ is arbitrarily small) is in $\NP$.

-\begin{proposition}[Exact RCD is $\NP$-complete] Exact Reversible Circuit Distinguishability (RCD), namely $(\alpha,1)$-Reversible Circuit Distinguishability for any $0 \leq \alpha < 1$, is $\NP$-complete \end{proposition}
+\begin{proposition}[Exact RCD is $\NP$-complete] Exact Reversible Circuit Distinguishability (RCD), namely $(\alpha,0)$-Reversible Circuit Distinguishability for any $0 \leq \alpha < 1$, is $\NP$-complete. \end{proposition}